FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 The following events are available:

 * `check_url_before_add` (`function($url) -> Url | null`): will be executed every time a URL is added.
 The URL itself will be passed as parameter.
-This way a website known to have feeds which doesn't advertise it in the header can still be automatically supported.
+This way a website known to have feeds which doesn’t advertise it in the header can still be automatically supported.
 * `entry_before_display` (`function($entry) -> Entry | null`): will be executed every time an entry is rendered.
 The entry itself (instance of FreshRSS\_Entry) will be passed as parameter.
 * `entry_before_insert` (`function($entry) -> Entry | null`): will be executed when a feed is refreshed and new entries will be imported into the database.
 The new entry (instance of FreshRSS\_Entry) will be passed as parameter.
 * `feed_before_actualize` (`function($feed) -> Feed | null`): will be executed when a feed is updated.
 The feed (instance of FreshRSS\_Feed) will be passed as parameter.